maj2c/jte-template-syntax-highlight/README.md

 ## Requirements

-The template should have the jte or kte extention.
+The template should have the jte or kte extension.

 ## Extension Settings